Species: Spotted Sunfish (Lepomis punctatus) Location: Whataburger Parking Lot, Century, Florida Date: August 1, 2017

 Service improved in the parking lot, and I added the Compass to my inventory, showing me where I was on the World Map.
 This made things much easier.

-I’d defeated the boss, and the victory sounds of my car radio told me Level Three was done just as the time once again sped up.
+I’d defeated the boss, and the victory sounds of my car stereo told me Level Three was done just as the time once again sped up.

 *Ticking gets louder.*